Why NYCB Principal Unity Phelan Is Madly in Love With Strength-Training

-Unity Phelan may be a rising star at New York City Ballet, but when she was a teen at the School of American Ballet, she struggled to build muscle.
+Unity Phelan may be a star at New York City Ballet, but when she was a teen at the School of American Ballet, she struggled to build muscle.
 She started going to the gym during a summer program at Boston Ballet and never looked back.
 “I fell madly in love with it: the act of working out and sweating and feeling like I was getting stronger,” she says.
 “It totally paid off in my ballet classes.
 I could actually accomplish steps that I’d been having a hard time doing.”

 Training for Ballet